Onemind-Services-LLC/netbox-paas/README.md

 # NetBox PaaS

-[NetBox PaaS](https://github.com/Onemind-Services-LLC/netbox-paas) is a specialized plugin tailored for NetBox, offering enhanced functionality for users on the [CloudMyDC public Cloud platform (VAP)](https://app.xapp.cloudmydc.com/).
+[NetBox PaaS](https://github.com/Onemind-Services-LLC/netbox-paas) is a specialized plugin tailored for NetBox, offering enhanced functionality for users on [CloudMyDC PaaS](https://app.xapp.cloudmydc.com/).
 This plugin simplifies the management of various NetBox components and infrastructure, streamlining processes and offering a more integrated experience.

 NetBox PaaS, developed and maintained by [Onemind Services LLC](https://onemindservices.com/), introduces an